Sign in or start a free trial to avail of this feature.

 I'll then close the brackets and Ctrl Shift Enter to perform the right formula.
 I'll then copy this formula and paste for the remaining days.

 And sure enough it works out that Friday, Saturday and Sunday are by far the biggest revenue days.
 Let's now figure out the percentage revenue numbers on an average week.
 So we'll first calculate the total by summing up these numbers.

 And then we'll create percentages by dividing each day's total by the week total.

 And I'll anchor the cell with F4.

-These figures tell me that the first three days of the week only contribute 21% of the total revenue.
-But the last three days of the week contribute a whopping 67%.
+These figures tell me that the first two days of the week only contribute 21% of the total revenue but the last three days of the week contribute a whopping 67%.
 So what should Virtuoso do with this information?
-Well, it's clear the company isn't getting much from the bar Monday to Wednesday.
-In fact, it's probably losing money on these nights if costs are deducted from the revenue figures.
+Well it's clear the company isn't getting much from the bar of Monday to Wednesday.
+In fact it's probably loosing money on these nights if cost are deducted from the revenue figures.
 In response, the company has a couple of options.
-It could reduce the number of staff working Monday to Wednesday to save on costs.
+It could reduce the number of staff working Monday to Wednesday to save on cost.
 It could close the bar on these nights if they're generating big losses.
-Alternatively, they could run special promotions Monday to Wednesday to attract more bar visitors.
-Or they could even start serving food on these nights, and change the focus from drinking to dining.
-By using statistics in this way, the company can make informed business decisions based on trends in the data.
+Alternatively they could run special promotions Monday to Wednesday to attract more bar visitors or they could even start serving food on these nights and change the focus from drinking to dining.
+By using statistics in this way, the company can make an informed business decisions based on trends in the data.
 Other ways of spotting trends include graphing the data or even changing the nature of it.
-For example, if I had switched the Dates column to the days of the week, I would have quickly spotted this trend as well.
-Try to use conditional formatting and some of these other techniques when identifying trends in your own data sets.
+For example, if I had switched the dates column to the days of the week, I would have quickly spotted this trend as well.
+Try to use conditional formatting and some of these other techniques when identifying trends in your own datasets.
 You might be surprised by what you find.